 This Noritake Green Tea Plate With Geese Pattern is absolutely gorgeous!
-The whole set has gilded edges and the geese motif.
+The plate has gilded edges and the geese motif.
 I can’t find another!
 I know the pattern is over 40 years old but I have been unable to track down the pattern name.

 - Base Diameter 10.5cm

 The back stamp was first registered for use in the UK from 1911.
 The printed back stamp is based on the Chinese character (Komaru), meaning ‘difficulty’.

 For more vintage Noritake, please click on the following link.

 Information On the Maruki Symbol Is Kindly Provided by India Street Antiques